 Seeds, potting soil, and growing trays are showing up in Home Depot, Lowe’s, Tractor Supply, and your local hardware stores.
 It’s exciting to keep thinking green!
+It can also be a bit confusing about what to grow in your garden.

 Continuing with our garden series, let’s talk about what we’ll be growing this year.
 Are you planning yet?
 Did you start your seeds yet?
 Are you starting or expanding this year?
 Read on to hear what we’re planning then let me know what you’re working on in the comments below!